-> Thank you for your interest in the Outdoor Outreach Leadership Program.
-Each year, students 16-20 years-old from Outdoor Outreach (OO) programs are eligible to apply for participation on an eight week leadership training program in which they learn the skills and components towards being an Outdoor Instructor.
+Thank you for your interest in the Outdoor Outreach Leadership Program.
+Each year, students 16-20 years-old from Outdoor Outreach (OO) programs are eligible to apply for participation on a twelve-week leadership training program in which they learn the skills and components towards being an Outdoor Outreach Instructor as well as leaders within their communities.
 There is no cost for participants and acceptance to the program is highly competitive.

-> What is the Leadership Program?
-The purpose is to give young adults job training through an outdoor and indoor based introductory internship on civic engagement experiences and leadership skills.
+What is the Leadership Program?
+The purpose of the program is to give young adults job training through an experiential introductory internship with a focus on transformative outdoor experiences.
+This program is composed of both outdoor, and indoor, hands-on learning experiences with an emphasis on civic engagement and leadership skills.
 Past graduates have used this experience to secure jobs in the outdoor industry and other employers, as well as to strengthen their candidacy for academic and work opportunities.

-> What does it mean to be a Leadership Participant?
-It means that you are actively working towards learning and performing at a proficient level in our summer activities.
-Demonstrating sound Risk Management decisions while being held to the expectations of a professional in the outdoor education industry.
-This includes arriving to work on time, communicating in a timely and effective manner, respecting students and staff, modeling professionalism in the outdoors, attending trainings and meetings, and furthering the vision and mission of Outdoor Outreach.
+What does it mean to be a Leadership Participant?
+It means that you are actively working towards learning and performing at a proficient level in the outdoor activities offered by Outdoor Outreach.
+It means demonstrating sound Risk Management decisions while being held to the expectations of a professional in the outdoor education industry.
+These expectations include arriving to work on time, communicating in a timely and effective manner, respecting students and staff, modeling professionalism in the outdoors, attending trainings and meetings, and furthering the vision and mission of Outdoor Outreach.
 Acceptance onto our Leadership Program does not equal employment at Outdoor Outreach.

-> Participants safely learn how to instruct a range of outdoor recreation activities in a variety of parks, beaches, and open space areas including:
+Participants safely learn how to instruct a range of outdoor recreation activities in a variety of parks, beaches, and open space areas including, but not limited to:

-> Joshua Tree National Park
+Joshua Tree National Park

 Holcomb National Forest